 The Department's operational guidelines ("OGs") were reviewed as part of the overall assessment of its training.
 In addition to being good practice, written OGs are a requirement of WorkSafe BC.
 In general, the Department has a well-developed set of OGs, which address the Department's principal operational and administrative issues.
 We note that it appears several of the OGs are still a work in progress and are encouraged to see that the Department has often used example guidelines from other departments rather than start from scratch on each and every new guideline.
-While we encourage this practice, we do offer caution that the Department to its operations.
+While we encourage this practice, we do offer caution that the Department ensure the information contained within any newly introduced OG is actually pertinent to its operations.
 There were several instances where internal references to the originating department had not been updated.